adityamelkote/Capstone-Project/README.md

 Aims to further the UN's 4th Goal: "Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all" in the context of the Data Science course mentioned above.

+Required analysis of historical data set pertaining to the Data Science course to come up with solutions to improve course quality.

 Visualizations made in R

 Data Set provided by VHS